swase/ReceiptGenerator/README.md

 - Ability to add and remove items in database
 - Ability to set price on items in database
 - Ability to remove billed items / change bill
-- Restrict / allow permissions of acces
+- Restrict / allow permissions of access